VinF/deer/docs/user/installation.rst

     pip install deer

-For the bleeding edge version (recommanded), you can simply use
+For the bleeding edge version (recommended), you can simply use

 .. code-block:: bash